-[Work for the company?
+[Do you work for the company?
 Or for yourself?]

-In the company where I worked before, there were sudden changes in employment status, changes in pay (incentives), and ambiguous rules on hours of employment, and so on, and the workers were worried about when and how they might be affected by these changes.
+In the company where I worked before, there were often sudden changes in employment status, changes in pay or incentives, ambiguous rules on hours of employment and so on.
+Workers were rightfully worried about when and how they might be affected by these changes.
 I myself had doubts about the changes, but I had no idea who to go to in the company to help.
 This road eventually lead me to think that a union would be a good place to consult to get some idea of how to move forward.

 [Views on Unions]